adrianchifor/harpoon/README.md

 # harpoon

-Pre-pull Docker images on your Kubernetes nodes to speed up containers bootstrap and autoscaling.
+Pre-pull Docker images on Kubernetes nodes to speed up containers bootstrap and autoscaling.

 ## Setup